 - "Compared to other pens, this pen is very smooth and comfortable to hold."

 The majority of people without selling experience will utilize this method.
-Even those who have received thorough training may succumb to the pressure of an interview and lead with comments along these lines.
+That figures; it's probably the most straightforward.
+But that's not to say that everyone who takes this route is inexperienced.
+Even the most seasoned pros succumb to the pressure of an interview and lead with this approach.

-The next evolution in this method is solution based selling -- where a candidate successfully asks me questions about what I look for in a pen and if I have any problems with my current one.
-They can then build the case that this pen will solve my needs.
+The next evolution in this method is solution-based selling.
+This is when a candidate successfully asks me questions about what I look for in a pen and if I have any problems with my current one.
+Then, they build the case that this pen will solve my needs.

-- "What is the most important thing for you when it comes to buying a pen?"
+- "What is the most important thing for you when buying a pen?"